 As shown in the instruments, labels for these variables should be reversed: cg4todaydat4 indicates correctly reporting day of the week; cg4todaydat5 indicates an aid was used for day of the week.
-This correction has been incorporated into the Round 2-5 dementia classification coding posted under Methods on the NHATS website (Addendum to Classification of Persons by Dementia Status in the National Health and Aging Trends Study for Rounds 2-5).
+This correction has been incorporated into the follow-up round dementia classification coding posted on the NHATS website (Addendum to Classification of Persons by Dementia Status in the National Health and Aging Trends Study for Follow-up Rounds).